 We continued our conversation about Ireland for another ten minutes before he said he can sort my visa issue.

-“I’m going to ring the Canadian side and explain that I can vouch for you and there will be no problems,” he said picking up the phone.
+“I’m going to ring the Canadian side and explain that I can vouch for you and there will be no problems,” he said, picking up the phone.

-“Wow thanks a million I really appreciate it,” I said taken aback at his generosity.
+“Wow, thanks a million.
+I really appreciate it,” I said, taken aback at his generosity.

-Before I knew it I was in another taxi across the bridge and being fast tracked through the other side.
+Before I knew it, I was in another taxi across the bridge being fast tracked through the other side.
 A quick phone call to my new friend on the American side of the border meant the Canadian officials were wishing me a pleasant stay in their lovely country, so you could argue that the luck of the Irish was with me that day.